fooplugins/remove-xmlrpc-pingback-ping/README.md

     </methodCall>
     ```

-5. Make sure the second param is a valid blog post that exists in your WordPress site
+5. Make sure the second param is a valid blog post URL that exists in your WordPress site
 6. Send the request!

 If you get back a response saying the pingback from `http://YOUR-SITE-URL.com` to `http://YOUR-SITE-URL.com/hello-world/` was registered, then your site is wide open.
 Here is a screenshot of POSTMAN: